BrightNetworkTechAcademy/lbg_assessment_materials/brief.md

 Your presentations should include:

 - Wireframe(s) for the application
+- A discussion of why you designed your application as you did
+- Any additional UX work you have done
-- Acceptance criteria for the MVP
+- A summary of the features you will include in the MVP
-- Highlight any challenges you anticipate
+- Highlight any challenges you anticipate and discuss how you plan to address them

-Your presentation should be a maximum of 7 minutes long.
-There will be 3 minutes after each presentation for questions from the audience.
-We want to hear from every member of the group during the presentations.
+Your presentation should be a maximum of 10 minutes long.
+There will be 10 minutes after each presentation for questions from the audience.
+We want to hear from every member of the group during the presentations and during the Q&A.

 Presentations will be assessed by the LBG interview panel and members of the BNTA team present on the day.